vgskye/shinkansen/README.md

 mc.dependencies.forEach { project.dependencies.add("compileOnly", it) }
 ```

 `getMinecraft` takes care of the downloading/remapping/merging, what you do with the data is up to you.
+(Try grabbing a few jars and pumping them into [crossroad](https://github.com/CrackedPolishedBlackstoneBricksMC/crossroad)?)

 ## Other options

 Useful information is logged at the `--info` level.

 If you pass `--refresh-dependencies`, pass `-Dminivan.refreshDependencies=true`, or set `minivan { refreshDependencies = true }` in-script, all derived artifacts will be deleted and recomputed.
-Similar for `--offline`/`-Dminivan.offline`/`minivan { offline = true }`; it will now error-out instead of making network connections.
+If you pass `--offline`, pass `-Dminivan.offline`, or set `minivan { offline = true }` in-script, `minivan` will now error-out instead of making network connections.

 The `minivan`-specific ones only affect `minivan` and not the other things in Gradle that are controlled by those switches.

 ## Migrating from VanillaGradle